sdmg15/Best-websites-a-programmer-should-visit/README.md

 </div>

 ## Everything in one place
-- [reddit.com/user/ashish2199/m/cs_student_subs](https://www.reddit.com/user/ashish2199/m/cs_student_subs/) - a multisubreddit of all subreddits of topics related to computer science and programming.
+- [reddit.com/user/ashish2199/m/cs_student_subs](https://www.reddit.com/user/ashish2199/m/cs_student_subs/) - A multisubreddit of all subreddits of topics related to computer science and programming.
 - [Websites a programmer should visit](https://www.quora.com/What-are-the-best-websites-a-programmer-should-visit/answer/Ashish-Padalkar?srid=OH96) - Response on Quora by ashish2199.
 - [Rico's cheatsheets](https://devhints.io) - A set of good cheatsheets.
 - [API documentation](http://devdocs.io) - A one-place well-known API Documentation with a searchable interface.